 The EASTBIO Symposia are an essential part of your training as they provide you with excellent opportunities to present and discuss your research with the wider EASTBIO community, invite the speakers you like to meet, chair sessions, network with a variety of stakeholders and contribute to debates and interactive workshops.
+All symposia have a wellbeing session, usually with a panel of guest speakers spanning a variety of perspectives and careers.

-The next EASTBIO Annual Symposium with a focus on the Bioscience Research will be hosted by the academic representative of the University of St Andrews, Dr Rafael da Silva, and held in Edinburgh on 3-4 June 2021.
-Supervisors are welcome to attend at least one of the two days.
+The next EASTBIO Annual Symposium with a focus on Bioscience Research will be hosted by the academic representative of the University of Aberdeen, Dr Sam Miller, and held in Edinburgh on the 9-10 June 2022.
+This year we are considering a hybrid format, incorporating face-to-face and online elements.
+EASTBIO supervisors are welcome to attend at least one of the two days.
 Make sure you check regularly the EASTBIO website for updates, at www.eastscotbiodtp.ac.uk/eastbio-symposia.